tofighi/courses/policies.md

    - Submit all necessary documents to verify the issue, which may include medical certificates or other relevant documentation, to the instructor or department.
    - The department or instructor will review the submitted documentation and make a decision regarding the extension request.
    - Requests for extensions for special cases will not be granted at the time of the request.
 Instead, instructors will review the documentation during the assignment grading process.
-   - The decision to accept or deny an extension request is at the sole discretion of the department or instructor.
+   - The department or instructor holds complete discretion in determining whether to accept or reject an extension request.
+Consequently, contacting and furnishing documentation does not guarantee the approval of your request. **It is advisable to assume that the extension request may be declined and prioritize submitting the assignment well in advance of the deadline specified on the course calendar.**

-### Announced Deadline Extensions <a name="late_extensions"></a>
+### Deadline Extension Announcements <a name="late_extensions"></a>

 Deadlines will not be extended unless a formal announcement is made on the course announcements platform, notifying all students of the extension.
 Students should regularly check course announcements for updates on assignment deadlines.